sergei-mironov/asterisk-dongle-setup/README.md

    - Chat id is a (typically negative) identifier of a chat to send SMS messages to. `./asterisk.sh` will print available chat identifiers of a client at some point.
 3. Setup the GSM Modem.
-You need to get a supported GSM modem and plug it into USB port of your computer.
+You need to find a supported GSM modem and plug it into USB port of your computer.
    - See the chan-dongle's [README.md](https://github.com/wdoekes/asterisk-chan-dongle) for
      information about the supported hardware.
 Some outdated document is also available
      [here](https://github.com/bg111/asterisk-chan-dongle/wiki/Requirements-and-Limitations)
-   - `./asterisk.sh` will check for the presence of `/dev/ttyUSB0`.
-If it is not present, the script would attempt to run the `usb_modeswitch` procedure.
-But only a small number of devices (currently, 1) is encoded, so an update may be required.
-See below section for details.
+   - Note that `./asterisk.sh` will check for the presence of `/dev/ttyUSB0`.
+If it is not present, the script would attempt to run the `usb_modeswitch` procedure. **Currently we automated switching only for Huawei E173 modem**.
+     For other models, see the section about manual switching below.
-4. Run the main script `./asterisk.sh`.
+4. **Please be informed that the main script `./asterisk.sh` is VERY INSECURE.
-   - The script currently relies on `sudo` to overcome difficulties with chan-dongle's hardcoded paths.
+   It configures Asterisk to use binary codec and then runs it as root.**
+5. If you are OK with above notice, run `./asterisk.sh`.
+   - At first run script will initialize Telegram session for python relay script.
-   - Script initializes Telegram session.
-As a part of initialization, Telegram server will send a digital code to your Telegram application.
-You are to type this code back into the script.
+     + As a part of initialization, Telegram server will send a digital code to your Telegram account.
-5. ???
+     + You are to type this code back into the script.
+   - At first run the script will also initialize another Telegram session, this time for `tg2sip` (TODO: find out how to reuse the first session).
+     + It will ask you a phone number with Telegram account.
+     + Telegram will send a code to your account.
+You have to read it and type it back into the script.
-6. Do some hacking:
+6. ???
+7. Do something:
-   * To send SMS from the GSM modem, do: `dongle sms dongle0 89097777777 HiHi`
+   * To send SMS from the GSM modem, use the Asterisk CLI: `dongle sms dongle0 89097777777 HiHi`.
-   * To receive SMS with `E173`:
-     - `dongle cmd dongle0 AT^PORTSEL=1`.
-     - Send SMS/Call to dongle SIMcard's number
-     - [x] Patch the driver.
+   * Send SMS or make a call to your GSMmodem's SIM card.
+Asterisk will redirect them to your Telegram account.
+   * Also Asterisk will record calls and send recordings to Telegram.

 ### Doing USB Modeswitch manually